 There was conflict within the family business, with some of his brothers not content to follow his leadership.
 Charlie infamously set up his brother-in-law with a prostitute and then videotaped it as a way to coerce his sister to his side in the legal dispute with his brothers.

 The scandal and investigation by the FBI into Charlie Kushner was so wide-ranging and intricate that it ended up taking down New Jersey Governor McGreevy along with Charlie.
-According to Ward, Charlie was rumored to have a secret double life in which he cruised for gay sex partners and prostitutes in New York, using an alias, John Hess.
+According to Ward, Charlie was rumored to have a secret double life in which he cruised for gay sex partners and prostitutes in New York, using the alias John Hess.
 Ultimately, he was indicted and pleaded guilty to eighteen counts of “preparation of false tax returns, retaliating against a cooperating witness (Esther), and making false statement to the Federal Election Commission” (27).

 The Kushners bought the New York paper Observer as a way to get leverage over their rivals.
 Charlie Kushner planned to arrange hit pieces on his enemies and kill stories that reflected badly on him or his allies.
 Yet their editor, Elizabeth Spiers, was not particularly cooperative.
-Indeed, from my observation of her presence on social media, she seems like an unlikely accomplice in helping the Kushners in this way.
+Indeed, from her presence on social media, she seems like an unlikely accomplice in helping the Kushners in this way.
 Ward describes Spiers as mostly trying “to protect her reporters from Kushner’s interference” (64), which was a pretty brazen strategy considering he owned the newspaper and signed her paychecks.

 Jared, meanwhile, cultivated a clean cut and well-mannered image to contrast with his father, who by this point had served time in prison and was notoriously hot-tempered.
 Jared and Charlie had a good-cop bad-cop routine to woo clients and business.
 The impression is that while Jared started out a little callow, he eventually found his bearings in the real estate industry and was respected.